High School Information

 Summer School

-NOTE: Registration begins in March (check Appleton eSchool’s website for exact date).
+NOTE: Appleton eSchool registration begins in March.
+Check Appleton eSchool’s website for the exact date.
 Popular classes often reach capacity on the first day of registration.

 Science

 Biology is the required science course for freshmen.
-See the science sequence in the Course and Career Planning Guide for more information.
+See the science sequence in the Course Guide for more information.

 Social Studies